Watchdog warns of chaos in competing derivatives rules

 "There is a model here which is a free for all and I think your costs will go up in a free for all," Wright told a conference organized by ICI Global, an asset management industry body.

-Wright said slow progress in reaching transatlantic agreement on derivatives rules could see Asian countries like China and Indonesia going their own way.
+Wright said slow progress in reaching transatlantic agreement on derivatives rules could see Asian countries such as China and Indonesia going their own way.

 "We can honestly say there is a growing frustration, particularly among our Asian Pacific friends about what's happening," Wright said.